The Employment Law Review: Denmark

 A foreign employer can hire employees in Denmark without setting up a business in Denmark, but the employer must be registered with the Danish Business Authority.

 An employer that is not officially registered in Denmark can engage an independent contractor.
 If a foreign employer has hired one or more employees to work habitually in Denmark, the employer will, as a rule of thumb, be deemed to have a permanent establishment in Denmark, assuming the employees have, and habitually exercise, a general authority to conclude contracts in Denmark on behalf of the employer.
 The main consequence of having a permanent establishment in Denmark is that the income and costs allocated to the permanent establishment will be subject to Danish taxation.
 A foreign employer temporarily providing services via employees present in Denmark must report certain information for the Register of Foreign Service Providers (the RUT).
-Lack of reporting can result in a fine of up to 10,000 Danish kroner.
+Lack of reporting can result in a fine of up to 10,000 kroner.

-Foreign employers must comply with all employer obligations under Danish law with regard to workplaces subject to Danish law, including the obligation to pay certain social contributions and to provide certain benefits to the employees.
+Foreign employers must comply with all employer obligations under Danish law with regard to workplaces subject to Danish law, including the obligation to pay certain social contributions and to provide certain benefits to employees.

 i Working time